-Ableism refers to attitudes in society that devalue and limit the potential of people with disabilities.
-Ableism may be conscious or unconscious, and may be embedded in institutions, systems, or the broader culture of a society.
-It can limit the opportunities of people with disabilities and reduce their inclusion in the life of their communities.
+Ableism refers to attitudes in society that devalue and limit the potential of persons experiencing disability.
+Ableism may be conscious or unconscious and may be embedded in institutions, systems or the broader culture of a society.
+It can limit the opportunities of persons experiencing disability and reduce their inclusion in the life of their communities.
 Ableist attitudes are often based on the view that disability is an “anomaly to normalcy,” rather than an inherent and expected variation in the human condition.
-Ableism may also be expressed in ongoing paternalistic and patronizing behaviour toward people with disabilities.6
+Ableism may also be expressed in ongoing paternalistic and patronizing behaviour toward persons who experience disability.1

-Anything that hinders or challenges the full and effective participation in society of people with disabilities including a physical barrier, an architectural barrier, an information or communications barrier, an attitudinal barrier, a technological barrier, a policy, or a practice.
+Anything that hinders or challenges the full and effective participation in society of persons who experience disability, including a physical barrier, an architectural barrier, an information or communications barrier, an attitudinal barrier, a technological barrier, a policy or a practice.

 Bona Fide Job Requirements

 Bona fide job requirements are duties that are essential to the completion of a job.
 Requirements are not bona fide if they relate to incidental duties instead of essential parts of the job or are based on co-worker or customer preferences.

 To be a bona fide job requirement, the requirement must be: (1) rationally connected to the performance of the job, (2) adopted by the employer in a good faith and honest belief that it was necessary to accomplish the purpose for which it was adopted, and (3) reasonably necessary to accomplish the legitimate work-related purpose for which it’s adopted (to prove this, it must be shown that it’s not possible to meet that purpose with accommodation up to the point of undue hardship).

 The definition of disability varies by province, so check the legislation applicable to the local context.